developersCradle/springboot-microservices/README.md

             - ✅**WireMock**✅ for testing external APIs.
 In progress ♻️ **Could not get this working, for now** ♻️.
 - [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://www.docker.com/)
     - ✅**Docker**✅ for easy deployment.
+        - ⚠️**Although**⚠️, this task should be approached as microservice as possible.
+This solution have been dockerize under one `.yml` file for sake of simplicity.
 - [![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)](#)
     - ✅**Angular**✅  front end, because i like it!